-Making the rounds in the health industry is a dietary supplement known as activated charcoal (or activated carbon).
-It’s been gaining popularity as a powdered food additive that’s added to things like pizza doughs, yogurts, tonic beverages and much more.
+Making the health industry rounds is a dietary supplement known as activated charcoal (or activated carbon).
+It’s been gaining popularity as a powdered food additive that’s added to things like pizza doughs, yogurts, tonic beverages, and much more.
 While providing these foods with a rarely seen black coloring, most people find that it has no taste at all.

 In the video below, Dustin Moore talks about the trending topic of activated charcoal (including the benefits and risks).

 Those in favor of activated carbon praise it as a universal cleanser capable of detoxifying impurities and poisons from the human body, eliminating gassy bowels, and smoothing out your skin.